bacalhau-project/bacalhau/docs/getting-started/workload-onboarding.md

 ### Onboarding

-#### 1. (Optional) Read Data From the `/inputs` Directory
+#### Step 1 - (Optional) Read Data From the `/inputs` Directory

-If you need to pass data into your container, you will do this via a Docker volume, so you need to modify your code to read from a local directory.
+If you need to pass data into your container you will do this via a Docker volume, so you'll need to modify your code to read from a local directory.

-We assume you are reading from a directory called `/inputs`, which is the default.
+We make the assumption that you are reading from a directory called `/inputs`, which is set as the default.

 :::tip